simonward87/react-hooks/README.md

 ## useViewport

-`useViewport()` returns the current viewport height and width, which can then be used within components for conditional rendering etc. An event listener used to update the values whenever the dimensions change.
+`useViewport()` returns the current viewport height and width, which can then be used within components for conditional rendering etc. An event listener is used to update the values whenever the dimensions change.

 ### Return value